mloitzl/ndc25-WorkshopGraphQL/Rider/Step2.md

 }
 ```

 The only thing that is missing from our domain classes is the enumeration for OrderStatus.
+Create this enum in your project.

 ```csharp
 namespace ShopAPI.Model;